Are you planning on adopting a chinchilla, or have recently done so?

-Here are a few examples of when a chinchilla could potentially bite you but still very rare that this would occur.
+Here are a few examples of when a chinchilla could potentially bite you, but it is still very rare that this would occur:

-However, I have seen enough forum and Facebook group post over my time scrolling around that I do know that these actions may provoke a nibble from time to time.
+However, I have seen enough forum and Facebook group posts over my time scrolling around that I do know that these actions may provoke a nibble from time to time.

-If you can effectively avoid doing these things as often as possible, you likely will never have an issue with your chinchilla biting or showing aggression, and you have 15-20 years of happiness that awaits you.
+If you can effectively avoid doing these things as often as possible, you likely will never have an issue with your chinchilla biting or showing aggression, and you have 15 to 20 years of happiness awaiting you.

-Chinchillas like to chew on just about anything they can find or get their teeth around.
-In fact, promoting healthy chewing with the correct safe items is advised due to their teeth that never stop growing throughout their lives.
+In fact, promoting healthy chewing with the correct safe items is advised, because their teeth never stop growing throughout their lives.